nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. List all endpoints

    1. Prerequisites: There exists multiple endpoints in the list.

    1. Test case: `list`<br>
      Expected: All endpoints are shown in the endpoint list, with a result message saying `Listed all saved...`.

 2. List all endpoints from the endpoint list after a `find` command

    1. Prerequisites: List all endpoints using the `list` command.
 There exists multiple endpoints in the list.
      Perform a `find` command such that the endpoint list shows less than actual number of endpoints.

    1. Test case: `list`<br>
      Expected: Filter from the `find` will be cleared and all endpoints are shown in the endpoint list, with a result message saying `Listed all saved...`.

 3. List all endpoints from the endpoint list after a `clear` command

    1. Prerequisites: List all endpoints using the `list` command.
 There exists multiple endpoints in the list.

-   1.Perform a `clear` command such that all endpoints are cleared from the endpoint list.
+   1. Perform a `clear` command such that all endpoints are cleared from the endpoint list.

    1. Test case: `list`<br>
       Expected: No endpoints are shown in the endpoint list, with a result message saying `It seems like your list is empty!...`.